Joshmantova/Eagle-Vision/README.md

 * AWS EC2
 * AWS Sagemaker
 * AWS S3

+# Summary
+This project involved using Deep Convolutional Neural network to create a machine learining application that could classify 250 bird species based on images.
+The model architecture is a [ResNet50](https://en.wikipedia.org/wiki/Residual_neural_network) that was initially trained on the [ImageNet Dataset](https://en.wikipedia.org/wiki/ImageNet).
+Transfer learning was utilized to fine tune the ImageNet model to learn how to classify birds.

 # Future direcitons
 I have several ideas to improve this project: